Genesis 3: The snake, Adam, Eve & a tree:

 compass...."
 Don Stark

-In a common traditional Protestant interpretation, Satan, in the form of a
+A common Protestant interpretation explains that, Satan, in the form of a

 snake, convinces Eve that God has lied to her and her partner Adam concerning

 the Tree of Knowledge of Good and Evil.
-It convinces her to eat the
+He convinces her to eat the

 forever, and without bloodshed; there were no carnivores.)
-God curses the snake, Adam, Eve and even the
+God cursed the snake, Adam, Eve and even the

 earth itself.
-The sin of Adam and Eve becomes imputed to all of the
+In what is called "original sin." the transgression of Adam and Eve becomes imputed to all of the

-descendents of the original couple i.e. to the entire human race to the present
+descendents of the original couple i.e. to the entire human race through over 200 generations to the present

 The Roman Catholic Church deviates somewhat from the